ArthurLobopro/easy-codesnap/README.md

 **`easy-codesnap.containerPadding`:** The padding for the snippet's container.
 Can be any valid CSS padding.

-**`easy-codesnap.roundedCorners`:** Boolean value to use rounded corners or square corners for the window.

 **`easy-codesnap.showWindowControls`:** Boolean value to show or hide OS X style window buttons.

 **`easy-codesnap.showWindowTitle`:** Boolean value to show or hide window title `folder_name - file_name`.